shawndacosta/G20-AI-PROJECT/README.md

 DA COSTA Shawn /
 OUBOUSSAD Camille-Lina

-# AI Powered Flight Disruption Prediction and Root Cause Analysis
+# AI Powered House Price Prediction System
-Predicting flight delays and cancellations using AI

-This project aims to design an AI-powered system capable of predicting flight delays, estimating their duration, identifying their most likely causes, and detecting potential cancellations using operational flight data.

-Based on a machine learning model trained on real airline performance statistics, the system integrates AI techniques within an interactive command-line interface.
-The user can select flight characteristics such as airline, departure airport, month, and other available parameters through a guided menu.

-Once the inputs are provided, the program summarizes the selected flight profile and delivers several predictive results: whether the flight is likely to be delayed, whether it may be cancelled, the estimated delay duration, and the most probable cause of the delay or cancellation.
-For each of these outcomes, the system also provides a probability score indicating the model’s confidence in its prediction.
+Predicting real estate prices using machine learning

+This project aims to design an AI-powered system capable of estimating the market value of houses across the United States using historical real estate data.
+Based on a machine learning model trained on a large dataset of property listings, the system predicts selling prices from key characteristics such as location, house size, number of bedrooms, number of bathrooms, and land area.

+The system uses AI techniques within an interactive interface where the user can select the state, city, ZIP code, and property features through a guided menu.
+Once the inputs are provided, the program summarizes the selected property profile and delivers a predicted price along with a local accuracy score computed from similar houses in the same area.

-This interactive prototype demonstrates how artificial intelligence can enhance decision-making and reliability in the aviation industry by transforming complex data analysis into an accessible, user-friendly, and intelligent tool.
+This prototype demonstrates how artificial intelligence can enhance decision-making in the real estate sector by transforming extensive housing data into a clear, accessible, and intelligent prediction tool.